skonfig/extra/type/__dma/man.rst

 to a remote destination.

-Remote delivery happens over TLS to one or more mailboxes that are local to the email server configured in the `smart-host` parameter.
+Remote delivery happens over TLS to one or more mailboxes that are local to the mail server configured in the ``smarthost`` parameter.

 REQUIRED PARAMETERS
 -------------------
-smart-host
+smarthost
-    The email server used to send email.
+    The mail server used to send email.
-    It must be configured to act as a relay for the host being configured by this type so that mail can be sent to users non-local to the smart-host.
+    It must be configured to act as a relay for the host being configured by this type so that mail can be sent to users non-local to the smarthost.

 BOOLEAN PARAMETERS